Television set: LCD television

 Paul K. Weimer at RCA developed the thin-film transistor (TFT) in 1962, later the idea of a TFT-based liquid-crystal display (LCD) was conceived by Bernard Lechner of RCA Laboratories in 1968.
 Lechner, F. J. Marlowe, E. O. Nester and J. Tults demonstrated the concept in 1968 with a dynamic scattering LCD that used standard discrete MOSFETs.

 In 1973, T. Peter Brody, J. A. Asars and G. D. Dixon at Westinghouse Research Laboratories demonstrated the first thin-film-transistor liquid-crystal display (TFT LCD).
 Brody and Fang-Chen Luo demonstrated the first flat active-matrix liquid-crystal display (AM LCD) in 1974.

 By 1982, pocket LCD TVs based on AM LCD technology were developed in Japan.
 The 2.1 in Epson ET-10 (Epson Elf) was the first color LCD pocket TV, released in 1984.
-In 1988, a Sharp research team led by engineer T. Nagayasu demonstrated a 14 in full-color LCD display, which convinced the electronics industry that LCD would eventually replace the CRT as the standard television display technology.
-The first wall-mountable TV was introduced by Sharp Corporation in 1992.
+In 1988, a Sharp research team led by engineer T. Nagayasu demonstrated a 14 in full-color LCD, which convinced the electronics industry that LCD would eventually replace the CRT as the standard television display technology.
+The first wall-mountable TV was introduced by Sharp in 1992.

 During the first decade of the 21st century, CRT "picture tube" display technology was almost entirely supplanted worldwide by flat-panel displays: first plasma displays around 1997, then LCDs.
 By the early 2010s, LCD TVs, which increasingly used LED-backlit LCDs, accounted for the overwhelming majority of television sets being manufactured.

 In 2014, Curved OLED TVs were released to the market, which were intended to offer improved image quality but this effect was only visible at a certain position away from the TV.

 Rollable OLED TVs were introduced in 2020, which allow the display panel of the TV to be hidden.

 2023 saw the release of wireless TVs which connect to other devices solely through a transmitter box with an antenna that transmits information wirelessly to the TV.
 Demos of transparent TVs have also been made.
 There are TVs that are offered to users for free, but are paid for by showing ads to users and collecting user data.